vapor/docs/2.0/docs/version/support.md

 ### Maintenance

 When a new version of Vapor is released, the previous version will enter a maintenance phase which lasts for six months.
-During this phase critical security issues and bugs will be fixed.
+During this phase, critical security issues and bugs will be fixed.
 No new features will be added.

 ### Unstable